Xlenity00/Best-School-bookmark-hacks-almost-every-app-/README.md

-# Mods for Milton Somers middle School (please dont shoot the school up)
+# How to install the bookmarks